 Every company has net operating income after taxes, and there are five things that you can do with it.
 Number one, you can repay debt, the principal on the debt, and that’s a good thing because lenders like to be repaid.
-Two, you can invest in working capital, because growing companies need working capital to finance inventories and accounts receivables and current operations.
+Look here to get free IVA help for clearing your debt.
+Then two, you can invest in working capital, because growing companies need working capital to finance inventories and accounts receivables and current operations.
 Three, you can replace your existing capital stock when it depreciates.
 Four, you can invest in growth capital expenditures.
 And, if there’s anything left, number five, you can distribute to owners.
 These five things are the five things that you can do with that operating income.
 The first four yield the appreciation of the business, and the capital appreciation of the business is a component of the total return to shareholders.
 The fifth, the dividends are economic distributions, or distributions after taxes, that provide current returns to shareholders, or the dividend yield.
 And the total return is equal to capital appreciation plus the dividend yield.

 There are a variety of kinds of companies, of course, and companies have different life cycles.
 Let’s consider a company that is mature.
 There are very little required expenditures needed to repay debt, or to invest in working capital, or to invest in capital expenditures for growth.
 And, consequently, this company may provide heavy distributions, or, number five.
 Now consider a company in the growth phase, all of its net operating cash flow, net operating income, might be consumed with repayment of debt, working capital replacement, capital expenditures, and growth capital expenditures.
 And so there might be no dividend.
 In the mature company, the total return would be low in terms of capital appreciation and high in terms of dividend yield.
 With the growth company, the total return should be high in terms of capital appreciation and low or none in terms of the dividend.
 So companies can have a variety of dividend policies.